A look inside Donald Trump’s deposition: Defiance, deflection and the ‘hottest brand in the world’

 He called it “the most valuable asset I have” and attributed his political success to the ubiquity of his name and persona.

 “I became president because of the brand, OK,” Trump said.
 “I became president.
-I think it’s the hottest brand in the world.”
+I think it’s the hottest brand in the world.”‘MOST IMPORTANT JOB IN THE WORLD’

 After Trump was elected, he put the Trump Organization into a trust overseen by his eldest son, Donald Trump Jr., and longtime finance chief, Allen Weisselberg.